 Requesting Deferred Enrollment

-- To request deferred enrollment, students must first confirm their intent to enroll at Colgate by May 1 and submit a $500 enrollment deposit to be eligible to request deferred enrollment.
+- To request deferred enrollment, students must first confirm their intent to enroll at Colgate by the applicable enrollment deadline and submit a $500 enrollment deposit to be eligible to request deferred enrollment.

 - Upon approval, the student will be required to pay an additional, non-refundable $500 deposit (total $1000 non-refundable deposit) to confirm and finalize their plans to defer their enrollment for one year.

 Important Factors in Considering Deferred Enrollment

 - Students requesting deferred enrollment may not matriculate at another institution during the term of their deferral.